+Note that four out of seven GP members found that 0066, 0074, 01AD are nearly identical to each other.

 E.5.11 Underlining

 As noted above in Section 6.6.1, the Latin GP considered the issue of underlining at some length.
 We finally decided that the couple of blank pixels on either side of the below-the-line diacritics (in most browsers and some word processors) was sufficient to allow the “reasonably careful user” to perceive the diacritic.
 But it cannot be denied that those unfamiliar with the entire idea of below the line diacritics are unlikely to even look.
 Also, there are significant numbers of word processors still in use which do not break the underline for diacritics.
 Thus, for example,